-French / British citizen with Russian ancestry originally from the French Alps near Geneva, James started scuba diving in the Mediterranean at a young age, inspired by Cousteau, and films ‘The Big Blue’ and ‘The Abyss’ by Besson and Cameron.
+French / British citizen originally from Geneva and the Alps, James started diving in the Mediterranean at a young age, inspired by Cousteau, ‘The Big Blue’ and ‘The Abyss’.

-After studying a BA in cinema at the University of Exeter (UK) where he graduated in 2007, James attended film school in Paris and traveled the Pacific starting in New Zealand.
+After graduating with a BA in cinema at the University of Exeter (UK) in 2007, James attended film school in Paris and traveled the Pacific starting in New Zealand.
 He ended up in Samoa and on the Great Barrier Reef working as a dive guide.

 Since then, James has worked globally as a consultant in marine science and policy communications.